Facebook handed Russia-linked ads over to Mueller under search warrant

 As CNN reported Thursday, Facebook is still not sure whether pro-Kremlin groups may have made other ad buys intended to influence American politics that it simply hasn't discovered yet.
 It is even possible that unidentified ad buys may still exist on the social media network today.

-The special counsel's office has not yet responded to a request for comment.
+The special counsel's spokesman declined to comment.